Licensed Physical Therapist, PT DPT // EW Motion Therapy Homewood

 When you need treatment for an injury or condition, the titles of different practitioners can be confusing.
 When it comes to skilled therapy, it is essential to see the right person, and it is very easy to mix up primary functions.
 So should you see a physical therapist or a chiropractor for your treatment?
 Which one treats your condition and is best equipped with the knowledge to help you feel better?

-By: James Ingram
+By:

 October 18th, 2021

 According to the CDC, 42.4% of American adults are obese, and extra weight can lead to many preventable health problems.
 Many overweight adults are nervous about receiving medical treatment because they have experienced stigmatization from multiple medical professionals.
 Physical therapy is no exception - some physical therapists use a patient’s weight as a scapegoat to take the blame for every underlying issue.
 It is unfortunate for anyone to experience this way of thinking, and if this is a part of your story, we can reassure you that you are not alone.
-A good physical therapist can help you move more throughout the day with less pain, and will incorporate advice on sleep, nutrition, and recovery into your program.
-They will prioritize you as a person and not just your number on the scale.
-If one of your goals is to lose weight and you’re considering physical therapy, we understand you may have reservations around the process.
-To help assuage some of your anxiety, we are answering some common questions about how physical therapy can help you move better and therefore feel better.
+A good physical therapist can help you move more throughout the day with less pain and will incorporate advice on sleep, nutrition, and recovery into your program.
+They will prioritize you as a person rather than just your number on the scale.
+If one of your goals is to lose weight and you’re considering physical therapy, we understand you may have reservations about the process.
+To help assuage some of your anxiety, we are answering some common questions about how physical therapy can help you move better and, therefore, feel better.
 Knowing these answers will give you confidence as you start a physical therapy treatment and give you hope for living the life you have imagined.